Rua Teresópolis, 90 (Jardim dos Estados)

 The bookshop carries items designed for and related to IMS collections including books, catalogues, reviews and other periodicals, DVDs, posters, photographs, bags, and materials related to IMS events and exhibitions.

-Café Galeria is open from Tuesday to Sundays, 1pm-8pm.
+Rotina Café Galeria is open from Tuesday to Friday, 2pm-7pm.
+On Saturdays and Sundays, 9h30am-7pm.
+Entrance only by Rua Aquidauana, 107.